What are the symptoms of bowel cancer?

 Is there a test for bowel cancer?

 There are two main tests used for detecting bowel cancer – both tests look for tiny traces of blood in a sample of your stool.
 The FOB test (faecal occult blood test) is the standard test, but it does have limitations.
-For example, the FOB test may require you to avoid certain medications and follow certain dietary restrictions (such as cutting out red meat and vitamin C) before your test.
+For example, the FOB test may require you to avoid certain medications and follow certain dietary restrictions (like cutting out red meat and vitamin C) before your test.
+If you don’t follow the very strict instructions, your test results are likely to be unreliable.